Edvard Bull Sr.: Political career

-While studying, Bull became acquainted with radical politicians like Emil Stang, Jr., Jacob Friis and Kyrre Grepp.
+While studying, Bull became acquainted with radical politicians like Emil Stang, Jr., Jakob Friis and Kyrre Grepp.
 He became active in the Norwegian Labour Party around 1915, and was a driving force behind the molding of the Labour Party into a revolutionary workers' party towards the end of the 1910s.
 He was known both as a party ideologist and speaker, editing the party magazine Det tyvende Aarhundrede from 1918 to 1920 and 1927 to 1928, but also as a day-to-day politician, serving on the school board of Kristiania from 1916 to 1925 and as a member of the city council from 1919 to 1925.

 In 1919, the Labour Party joined the Third Communist International.
 Although the revolutionary wing had taken control of the party at the 1918 national convention, dissent soon surfaced.
 Moderates broke out to form the Social Democratic Labour Party of Norway in 1921.
 The main contention surrounded the possible adaption of the Twenty-one Conditions, which was demanded by Comintern members.
 Bull was a staunch opponent of the Twenty-one Conditions, and following a resolution at the February 1923 national convention, the Labour Party left the Comintern.
 In the same year Bull was selected as deputy party leader, a position he held until his death.
 The Soviet-friendly Communist Party was then formed by splinters, while the road was open for a reconciliation with the Social Democratic Labour Party.
 Bull helped engineer the reunion between the two parties in 1927.
 In the same year, Labour became the largest party in the general election.
 Bull was never elected to Parliament, but when Christopher Hornsrud formed the first ever socialist cabinet in Norway, Bull was appointed as Minister of Foreign Affairs.
 However, the cabinet only lasted from 28 January to 15 February, being defeated by the other parliamentary parties on a vote of no confidence.
 He was both preceded and succeeded by people who were also Prime Ministers; Ivar Lykke and Johan Ludwig Mowinckel.

 This defeat pushed the Labour Party in a revolutionary direction once again.
 Bull was among the writers of the party manifesto for the 1930 general election, which was more radical.
 However, this tactic caused a significant loss in the election.
 Historians generally agree that from this point, the Labour Party decisively drifted away from the revolutionary rhetoric and policies.
 Ole Colbjørnsen emerged as the new party ideologist, writing En norsk treårsplan in 1933 together with Axel Sømme, a program for turning Labour into a social democratic party.
 Labour politicians formed a cabinet again in 1935, and more or less held power until 1965, except for the war years 1940 to 1945 when Germany occupied Norway as well as a month in 1963, when a right-winged cabinet held office.